BYD Auto: Lawsuits and controversies

-Poor construction labour conditions in Brazil
+Poor construction labour conditions

+Brazil

 In December 2024, Brazilian authorities announced that they had found 163 Chinese nationals working in "slavery-like conditions" building a BYD plant in Bahia.
 Brazilian labour authorities stated that they were victims of human trafficking.
 Brazil's Ministry of Justice announced it would revoke residence permits for Chinese workers at the BYD factory if prosecutors confirm irregularities.
 Jinjiang Group, the contractor for BYD, claimed that Brazilian authorities' characterization of its employees as "enslaved" was "inaccurate" and due to "translation errors".
-The statement was shared by Li Yunfei, BYD's branding and public relations general manager, who alleged efforts by "foreign forces" to damage Chinese brands reputation.
+The statement was shared by Li Yunfei, BYD's branding and public relations general manager, who alleged efforts by "foreign forces" to damage the reputation of Chinese brands.
 Both Jinjiang Group and BYD responded by housing the 163 workers in hotels until a deal to end their contracts is reached.
 Brazil's Ministry of Foreign Affairs announced that it had stopped issuing temporary work visas for BYD.
 In May 2025, Brazilian prosecutors filed a lawsuit against BYD.

+Hungary

+According to the investigation conducted by China Labor Watch, BYD’s factory development in Szeged, Hungary, also sees poor working conditions.
+Thousands of workers are required to work every day of the week, often in shifts exceeding 12 hours.
+Part of the workers' wages have been withheld by the company, deterring the workers from resigning on their own.
+Many workers went to Hungary without proper visas, making them vulnerable to exploitation.

 Marketing and public relations

+Sponsorship fraud case

 In April 2018, British football team Arsenal F.C. announced BYD as its sponsorship partner.
 In July 2018, the sponsorship agreement was revealed as fraudulent after BYD claimed the person who signed a sponsorship deal with the club was not authorised to do so.
 BYD claims that Shanghai police detained a woman who was acting as the marketing manager on suspicion of contract fraud and forging business seals.
 The individual had signed numerous contracts with advertising agencies, but she has never been an employee of BYD.

-In September 2021, BYD appointed Lu Kewen, an online influencer, as a spokesperson for the company.
-Tablet, an American conservative and pro-Israel magazine, claimed Kewen spread antisemitic tropes.